jacek-marchwicki/example-rx-and-kotlin-and-either/README.md

 # Summary

+What you learned:
 1. Extensions functions in Kotlin can make your code more readable.
+You also do not have to constantly repeat writing the same code again.
 2. Writing business logic in DAO's (Data Access Objects) makes your code easier to understand.
+Logic is separated from views.
-3. Either's are better than throwable for handling errors.
+3. Either's are better than throwable's for handling errors.
+4. Good code model allows of agile modification of code without touching views.

 # What's more